freetsdb/freetsdb/logger/style_guide.md

 or potential problems with the system.

-At the moment, log level filtering is the only option to configure logging in InfluxDB.
+At the moment, log level filtering is the only option to configure logging in FreeTSDB.
 Adding a logging message and choosing its level should be done according to the guidelines in this document for operational clarity.
 The available log levels are: